 President Akufo-Addo said he abhors a sycophantic media which is likely to rob him of divergent views.

-President Akuffo Addo describing the pathetic picture of how African countries are robbed of their resources by people who parade themselves as investors, called for Africa to work as a block to strengthen their economies and protect themselves from investment opportunist.
+President Akufo-Addo, describing the pathetic picture of how African countries are robbed of their resources by people who parade themselves as investors, called for Africa to work as a block to strengthen their economies and protect themselves from investment opportunists.

 He cited the use of T-VET systems in Ghana that are targeted at providing core skills for the youth.

-The London School of Economics has trained African leaders like Ghana's first president Dr. Kwame Nkrumah, Atta Mills, Jomo Kenyata, Hilla Limann, Gilchrist Olympio amongst others.
+The London School of Economics has trained African leaders like Ghana's first president, Dr Kwame Nkrumah, Atta Mills, Jomo Kenyata, Hilla Limann, and Gilchrist Olympio.